prashantpawar/sol-unit/README.md

 ### Build constraints

-These are the rules for compiling.
+This library uses compiled files.
+It will probably be changed later when accessing the compiler becomes easier.
+These are the files you will need to test:

-- The `.binary` and `.abi` files for the test contracts must be available in the working directory (it doesn't need the source files).
+- The `.binary` and `.abi` files for the test contracts must be available in the working directory.

 - For coverage, the `.ast` file of the test contract, and `.abi` file of the `testee` must be in the working directory as well.

 The easiest way possible is to just compile everything with `--binary file --json-abi file --ast-json file`.
-That will give you all the needed files (and a number of non-needed ones as well).
+That will give you all the needed files (and more).

+*Example*

+I want to unit test a contract named `Bank`.
+I create `BankTest`, compile the sources, and make sure the following files are created: `BankTest.binary`, `BankTest.abi`.
+If i intend to check coverage I also make sure to include: `BankTest.ast` and `Bank.abi`.

+To make sure I get all of this, I compile with: `solc --binary file --json-abi file --ast-json file BankTest.sol`

 #### Tips on building solidity projects

-There's a contract build automation script in the gulpfile that uses my [gulp-smake](https://github.com/androlo/gulp-smake) tool to automate building.
-It will be more advanced and more standardized with time.
+There's a contract build automation script in the gulpfile that uses my [gulp-smake](https://github.com/androlo/gulp-smake) tool.
 What it does is it copies all the sources into a temporary folder, compiles them, moves the compiled files into a build folder and then finishes up by removing the temp.
 The reason it uses temp is because later it might want to pull in source files from other projects to use when building, and those should not be persisted in the base source folder.
-Also, their sources will be added to a folder inside the temporary root folder with the same name/id as the project, so if I pull in the s-unit assertions library, and its source folder only contains the file `Asserter.sol`, it would end up in the temporary source folder as `temp_sources/assertions/Asserter.sol`.
+Also, their sources will be added to a folder inside the temporary root folder with the same name/id as the project, so if I pull in the s-unit `assertions` library, and its source folder only contains the file `Asserter.sol`, it would end up in the temporary source folder as `temp_sources/assertions/Asserter.sol`.
 This will make dependency management a lot easier.

-The goal with all of this is to eventually have a good solidity contract build task that can be chained with a unit testing task so that all the building and testing of contracts can be integrated with the rest.
+The `gulp-smake` tool will improve over time.
+The goal is to eventually have a good solidity contract build task that can be chained with a unit testing task so that all the building and testing of contracts can be integrated with the rest of the code.

 ### TestEvent and assertions

 `TestEvent` is what the framework listens too.
 It will run test functions and then listen to `TestEvent` data from the contract in question.
-Not having a test event won't break the contract code, but the framework won't be able to tell whether or not the tests succeed.

-`event TestEvent(address indexed fId, bool indexed result, uint indexed error, bytes32 message);`
+`event TestEvent(address indexed fId, bool indexed result, uint error, bytes32 indexed message);`

 The `fId` param is the function id (`msg.sig`) which is passed along to identify the method being called.
 For technical reasons it uses the `address` type.

 The `result` param is the result of the test.
 Basically if the assertion succeeded or failed.
 It's always a boolean.

-The `error` param is **not used** right now, but will be used for error/exception handling by allowing error codes to be sent.
+The `error` param is not used right now, but will be used for error/exception handling by allowing error codes to be sent.

 The `message` param is used to log a message.
 This is normally used if the assertion fails.
-It must be less then 32 bytes.
+It must be less then 32 bytes atm.

 If the contract extends `Asserter`, it will inherit `TestEvent`, and can also use the assert methods which will automatically trigger the test event.
 Otherwise you can just roll your own.